 Leslie Parker

-A dance artist deeply rooted in the occupied land that is also known as the Rondo community of St. Paul, MN.
-As a creative, Leslie Parker highlights unique individual contributions and experimentation while digging into collective memory to engage with the world more imaginatively.
-Her aesthetic encompasses an organic physical/movement hybrid influenced by the Black and African Diaspora: Traditional W. African, Black and African American vernacular/social dance, Improvisation, and Contemporary/Modern technique that is derived from and exchanged across multiple continents.
+As a dance creative, she highlights unique individual contributions, digs into cultural memory to engage with the world more imaginatively and embodies an aesthetic that encompasses an organic physical/movement influenced by the Black and African Diasporas including: Traditional W. African, Black/African American vernacular/social dance, Improvisation, and Contemporary/Modern technique derived from and exchanged across multiple continents.
+She is a 2024-2026 Jerome@Camargo artist-in-resident, a 2017 Bessie award recipient for Outstanding performer as part of Skeleton Architecture, a 2022 McKnight Fellowship for Choreographers, and is a Jerome Hill Artist Fellow 2019-2021.

 Organizing, Collaborating, Performance